Vecchia approximations of Gaussian-process predictions: Simulation study

 \section{Simulation study}

+We carried out a numerical comparison of the methods in Table \ref{tab:methods}.
+This systematic comparison was enabled by our R package \texttt{GPvecchia}, which implements all of the methods as special cases of the general Vecchia framework.

-For numerical comparison of the methods in Table \ref{tab:methods}, we simulated datasets at locations $\locs = \locs_o \cup \locs_p$, consisting of randomly drawn locations $\locs_o$ from an independent uniform distribution on $\domain$, combined with an equidistant grid $\locs_p$ on $\domain$.
+We simulated datasets at locations $\locs = \locs_o \cup \locs_p$, consisting of randomly drawn locations $\locs_o$ from an independent uniform distribution on $\domain$, combined with an equidistant grid $\locs_p$ on $\domain$.
 We simulated $\by$ at $\locs$ from the true distribution $\dens(\by)$ induced by a GP with Mat\'ern covariance function with variance 1 and smoothness parameter $\nu$, and then we sampled data $\bz_o$ by adding independent Gaussian noise with constant variance $\tau^2$ to $\by_o$.
 We call $1/\tau^2$ the signal-to-noise ratio (SNR).
+Effective range is the distance at which the correlation is 0.05.

+Our simulation study focuses on the approximation accuracy of summaries of $\adens(\by|\bz_o)$, assuming that any potential hyperparameters $\bftheta$ are fixed and known.
+This results in more precise statements regarding the distinctions between the different methods, and avoids confounding with issues that are not the focus of our study, such as choice of inference algorithms, tuning parameters, or choice of prior distributions for $\bftheta$.

-We computed the KL divergence for the joint distributions $\adens(\by_p|\bz_o)$ (called Joint Pred) and $\adens(\by_o|\bz_o)$ (Joint Obs), and averaged over the results for each method.
-This approximates the KL divergence with respect to the joint distribution of the observations $\bz_o$ (see Section \ref{sec:approxacc}) and the observation locations $\locs_o$.
-We also computed the average marginal KL divergences for $\adens(\by_{i}|\bz_o)$ for $i \in p$ (Marginal Pred) and for $i \in o$ (Marginal Obs).
+We computed the KL divergence for the joint distributions $\adens(\by_p|\bz_o)$ and $\adens(\by_o|\bz_o)$, and averaged over the results from multiple simulations for each method.
+This approximates the KL divergence for which the expectation is taken with respect to the joint distribution of the observations $\bz_o$ (see Section \ref{sec:approxacc}) and the observation locations $\locs_o$.
+We also computed the average marginal KL divergences for $\adens(\by_{i}|\bz_o)$ for $i \in p$ and for $i \in o$.

-For ease of presentation, comparisons to the MRA and to an extension of sparse general Vecchia \citep{Katzfuss2017a} are omitted here and shown in Section S3 instead.
+For ease of presentation, comparisons to the MRA and to an extension of sparse general Vecchia \citep{Katzfuss2017a} are omitted here and shown in Section \ref{sec:addcomp} instead.